 1901

-Sir Charles Roe (59), a widower retired from the Indian Civil Service, lived here with his married daughter Margaret Langworthy (29).
+Sir Charles Arthur Roe (59), a widower retired from the Indian Civil Service, lived here with his married daughter Margaret Langworthy (29).
 He had four servants (a cook, parlourmaid, housemaid, and kitchenmaid).

 1911

-Charles Arthur Roe (69) still lived here, this time with his unmarried niece Florence Penny and three servants.
+Sir Charles Arthur Roe (69) still lived here, this time with his unmarried niece Florence Penny and three servants.

 Occupants of 1 Holywell Street listed in directories etc. |